 LOW FLOW TOILETS

 The toilet is the single biggest water user in your home.
-Flushing accounts for about 38%, more than a third, of the water used within your home each day.
+Flushing accounts for about one-third of the water used within your home each day.

 Replacing an old model toilet with a new